amyxiong04/Wordle-ft.-Cat-Friend/README.md

 # Phase 4: Task 3
-When examining the design presented in my UML class diagram for my application, I notice that there is some cross-over between association arrows as both the classes WordleApp and WordleAppGraphical are associated with the same classes.
+When examining the design presented in my UML class diagram for my application, I notice that there is some cross-over between association arrows as both the UI classes WordleApp and WordleAppGraphical are associated with the same classes.
 This design appears to be redundant, and could be improved by creating interfaces and abstractions to reduce coupling and improve flexibility/maintainability of the code.
 This would allow both the WordleApp and WordleAppGraphical classes to extend one class and inherit its fields and methods rather than being associated to several of the same classes.
+This type of refactoring could also make it easier to maintain two separate UIs simultaneously.
 Furthermore, since my project involves a collection of elements (guesses) and the goal is to operate on the collection by printing each element while iterating over it, the design could be refactored to implement the iterator pattern.
 In this project, the Log class would be the iterable, providing a way to access each of the guesses sequentially without exposing all of its underlying implementation.